jcanolasa/Build-your-mind/README.md

 This app has a main function:
   - It is a survey with a wide range of questions that would position you in a map showing you the political party that corresponds more to your principles based on your opinions and those of the spanish politicians.

-Furthermore, it will inform of news, conferences, meetings of interest through notifications in order to be up to date, and provide a feedback question regarding the event, the user may respond to update their map.
+Furthermore, it will provide you weekly tests.
+This will update your opinion and make it as efficient as possible while having your position in the graph

 # INSTALLATION
 To be able to run our program, make sure you have the following things installed: